Co-dfns/Co-dfns/LIMITATIONS.md

 and immediate benefit and thus will be considered part of the active set of things on which we are working.

+* Duplicate bindings in functions can lead to incorrect results
 * Dyadic Transpose does not permit duplicate axes
 * Binomial is not implemented for negative and floating point values
 * Bracket indexing of the form [X;...] is not supported,